I was a black single male when I went.

 Your investment in RGS includes a full day’s workshop for teachers.
 As you can see teaching children is a package deal: it’s who’s teaching, what is taught, and how it’s communicated that makes learning last.

 I am not only a teacher by training, I am a teacher by calling; I am also a mentor and trainer of teachers.
-So, investing in RGS includes training from its creator.
+So, investing in RGS includes training with me.

-Interested in having your children learn a lifetime of spiritual lessons?
+Interested in having your children learn a lifetime of spiritual lessons that extend beyond naming the books of the Bible and the names of the disciples?

 Contact me at firstname.lastname@example.org